Why a Ute? Why Toyota Hilux?

 Reputation for Strength and Reliability

 My frugal nature, desire to maximise my time in the outback, fully functioning arms and legs, bruise resistant ass, desire to not tow, experience on the mines and requirement for robust reliable transport meant it was an easy decision for me to choose a manual Hilux as my outback touring truck.
 So far it has performed without a glitch.
 It’s also comfortable and drives surprising well.
 Despite the truck like handling, it’s the best handling vehicle I’ve ever owned.
 Wind and road noise at cruising speed is low (remember I used to have a soft top Suzuki Sierra).
-Ideally it would use a bit less fuel.
-I average around 10.5L/100km on the trip whilst touring – well above the 8.5L/100km calculated according to ADR testing.
+I’d love to use less fuel.
+I average maybe around 10.5L/100km on the trip whilst touring depending on my cruising speed and how much offroading I do – well above the 8.5L/100km calculated according to ADR testing.
 Mind you when you’re carrying a ton of gear and have stuff on the roof and throw in a bit of offroading as well you can expect to consume extra fuel.
 Overall I’m very satisfied with the car.
 I hope I get to enjoy it for many years to come.

 A ute is not a perfect tourer.
 They will always have less mod cons, a less comfortable interior, less powerful engine and a less refined ride than a luxury 4WD.
 You also can’t (legally) carry 8 people.
 These are the things to weigh up when deciding the best tourer for you.

 A Note on Hilux vs Landcruiser